R/place: Media response

 The first experiment was praised for creating a sense of collectivism at a time when the Internet was to a great extent fractured and polarized.
-The Washington Post compared Place to The Million Dollar Homepage, a one-million-pixel website where each pixel was sold for a dollar in 2005.
-The Conversation observed that, while the experiment demonstrated the ability of cooperation in the internet to express people's passions, Place also showed the toxicity and exclusion of some communities.
+The Washington Post compared Place to The Million Dollar Homepage, a 1000-by-1000-pixel website where each pixel was sold for a dollar in 2005.
+The Conversation observed that, while the experiment demonstrated the ability of cooperation in the Internet to express people's passions, Place also showed the toxicity and exclusion of some communities.
 The 2022 edition of the experiment caused Reddit's daily active users to reach an all-time peak.
-Kotaku welcomed the return of the experiment, saying: "In an era where so much of the modern internet is trash, r/Place has returned and it's still really cool."
+Kotaku welcomed the 2022 return of the experiment, saying: "In an era where so much of the modern internet is trash, r/place has returned and it's still really cool."